Skip to Main Content Header and Footer Templates

 Supreme Court Records & Briefs

 For your midterm assignment, you will be divided into two groups.
 Each group will be assigned a legal case that you will study and then present an imaginary appeal of the case to the Supreme Court.
-WU Libraries has access to two databases which might assist you in preparation for this assignment:
+WashU Libraries has access to two databases which might assist you in preparation for this assignment:

 Making of Modern Law: U.S. Supreme Court Records and Briefs, 1832-1978